 In this submission, Vegan Australia attempts to show two things.
-First, that any agricultural system that uses animals (including poultry) will cause suffering to those animals.
+First, that any agricultural system that uses animals (including hens) will cause suffering to those animals.
 And second, that humans do not need to consume any animal products, as has been shown by extensive research in nutritional science.

-We also propose significant changes to the agricultural system (including poultry) in Australia.
-We believe that these proposals are in the best interests of the individual animals and support the primary goal of the standards, which is to minimise the risk to poultry welfare.
+We also propose significant changes to the agricultural system.
+We believe that these proposals are in the best interests of the individual animals and support the primary goal of the Terms of Reference, which is to "prevent poor animal welfare outcomes to hens in the egg production industry of New South Wales".

-We note that the 2017 Victorian Animal Welfare Action Plan, acknowledges that animals are sentient.
+We note that the 2017 Victorian Animal Welfare Action Plan acknowledges that animals are sentient.
 There is a growing body of evidence that all animals, including mammals, birds and fish are sentient, that is they experience the world and have the ability to perceive and to feel pleasure, pain and a variety of emotions, both positive and negative.